 Dr. Spanuagle has proven through his research that taking opioid medication, over time, causes a person to experience more physical pain than before they started taking the prescribed painkillers – as the medication amplifies incoming electrical pain signals in the brain.

-Plus, over-abuse of opioid medication typically results in a Gut Toxic Brain*, causing deficiencies of Serotonin and Taurine (the brain’s calming chemicals), which can lead to depression, anxiety and more.
-So the opioid medication actually compounds health and mental issues (versus solving them).
+Plus, over-abuse of opioid medication typically results in a Gut Toxic Brain*, causing deficiencies of Serotonin and Taurine (the brain’s calming chemicals), which can lead to depression, anxiety, and more.
+So the opioid medication compounds the health and mental issues (versus solving them).

 Dr. Sponaugle has been sharing this research with Chronic Pain patients for years, and was even asked to speak with NFL players about his findings as early as 2009!

-Learn more about this research and see actual PET-Brain scans of a normal brain vs. a Gut Toxic Brain on our Chronic Pain page.
+Learn more about this research and see actual PET-Brain scans of a healthy brain vs. a Gut Toxic Brain on our Chronic Pain page.

 At Sponaugle Wellness Institute, we treat patients for opioid addiction, while helping them find better ways to deal with their Chronic Pain issues.